MarkusBordihn/minecraft-bedrock-utils/README.md

 Commands are executed over the **npx** command for example `npx minecraft-bedrock-utils <command>` inside the project folder.

+### init

+The init command prepares the workspace and installs a local copy of the needed tools for offline usage.

+Use the following command inside a empty folder:
+`npx minecraft-bedrock-utils init`

+After this was successful you should use the `npx minecraft-bedrock-utils new` command to setup your new project.

 ### new

-The new commands creates a new project with the required folder and files.
+The new command creates a new project with the required folder and files.
 It should be only used for new projects and will give you and error if there are any existing behavior or resource packs.